Form 8.3 - Maitland Institutional Services Limited: Stock Spirits Group plc

 DJ Form 8.3 - Maitland Institutional Services Limited: Stock Spirits Group plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Stock Spirits Group plc 11-Nov-2021 / 13:00 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Stock Spirits Group plc 17-Nov-2021 / 08:39 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------